chrieke/mkdocs-exclude-search/README.md

 # mkdocs-exclude-search

-A mkdocs plugin that lets you exclude selected files or sections from the search index.
+A mkdocs plugin that excludes selected chapters from the docs search index.

 If you only need to exclude a few pages or sections, mkdocs-material now introduced [built-in search exclusion](https://squidfunk.github.io/mkdocs-material/setup/setting-up-site-search/#search-exclusion)!